CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 5.05s in container on WSL2 with shared volume
 3.66s  in WSL2

-***4.43s in container on Debian (dual boot) without shared volume***
+***4.43s in the container on Debian (dual boot) without shared volume***
-5.35s in container on Debian (dual boot) with shared volume
+5.35s in the container on Debian (dual boot) with shared volume
 3.61s in Debian (dual boot)

 That is a big difference!
-I decided I will develop Rust projects in Debian (dual boot) without shared volume with mold linker.
-The container steals a little of performance for itself, but it is not a big deal in that combination.
+I decided I will develop Rust projects in Debian (dual boot) without shared volume with the mold linker.
+The container steals a little performance for itself, but it is not a big deal in that combination.
 Security is not cheap!

 ## Docker and OCI

-We all call it Docker, but [Docker](https://www.docker.com/) is just a well known company name with the funny whale logo.
+We all call it Docker, but [Docker](https://www.docker.com/) is just a well-known company name with a funny whale logo.
 They developed and promoted Linux containers.
-Then they helped to create an open industry standards around container formats and runtimes.
+Then they helped to create an open industry standard around container formats and runtimes.
 This standard is now called OCI (Open Container Initiative).
-So the correct name is "OCI containers" and "OCI images".
-Somebody also call them "Linux containers".
+So the correct name is "Linux OCI containers" and "Linux OCI images".
+Somebody also calls them just "Linux containers".

-But "OCI" is a so boring name.
-I will still use the terms "Docker containers" and "Docker images" even if other companies can work interchangeably with them because of the OCI standards.

-And there are alternatives to use Docker software that I will explore here.
+There are alternatives to using Docker software that I will explore here.

 ## Install Podman in Debian 11(Bullseye) (on bare metal or in Win10 + WSL2)

-[Podman](https://podman.io/) is a **daemonless**, open source, Linux native tool designed to work with Open Containers Initiative (OCI) Containers and Container Images.
+[Podman](https://podman.io/) is a **daemonless**, open-source, Linux native tool designed to work with Open Containers Initiative (OCI) Containers and Container Images.
 Containers under the control of Podman can be run by a **non-privileged user**.
 The CLI commands of the Podman ***"Container Engine"*** are practically identical to the Docker CLI.
-Podman relies on an OCI compliant ***"Container Runtime"*** (runc, crun, runv, etc) to interface with the operating system and create the running containers.
+Podman relies on an OCI-compliant ***"Container Runtime"*** (runc, crun, runv, etc) to interface with the operating system and create the running containers.

-I already wrote some information how to install and use the combination of Win10 + WSL2 + Debian11(Bullseye):
+I already wrote some information on how to install and use the combination of Win10 + WSL2 + Debian11(Bullseye):

 <https://github.com/bestia-dev/win10_wsl2_debian11>